“Please put us out of our misery.”

 What’s your next email subject line?

 What are your favorite email subject line strategies?
 Did you write any of the ones above?
-Let us know how it performed in the comments, then begin creating a landing page for your email campaigns using Instapage’s designer-friendly software.
+Start creating a post-click landing page for your email campaigns today, request an Instapage Enterprise demo today.